V4Fire/Client/src/core/component/decorators/field/README.md

 ### [functionalWatching = `false`]

-If false, the field can't be watched if created inside a functional component.
+If set to false, the field can't be watched if created inside a functional component.
 This option is useful when you are writing a superclass or a smart component that can be created as regular or functional.